History of the British peerage: Scottish and Irish peerages

 Scotland evolved a similar system, differing in points of detail.
 The first Scottish Earldoms derive from the seven mormaers, of immemorial antiquity; they were named Earls by Queen Margaret.
 The Parliament of Scotland is as old as the English; the Scottish equivalent of baronies are called lordships of Parliament.

 After Henry II became the Lord of Ireland, he and his successors began to imitate the English system as it was in their time.
 Irish Earls were first created in the thirteenth century, and Irish Parliaments began in the fifteenth century, complete with seven Barons of Parliament.
 The Irish peers were in a peculiar political position; because they were subjects of the King of England, but peers in a different kingdom, they could sit in the English House of Commons, and many did.
 In the eighteenth century, Irish peerages became rewards for English politicians, limited only by the concern that they might go to Dublin and interfere with the Irish Government.

 The Acts of Union 1707, between England and Scotland, provided that future peerages should be peers of Great Britain, and the rules covering the peers should follow the English model; because there were proportionately many more Scottish peers, they chose a number of representatives to sit in the British House of Lords.
-The Acts of Union 1800 changed this to peers of the United Kingdom, but provided that Irish peerages could still be created; but the Irish peers were concerned that their honours would be diluted as cheap prizes, and insisted that an Irish peerage be created only when three Irish peerages had gone extinct (until there were only 100 Irish peers left).
-In the early nineteenth century, Irish creations were as frequent as this allowed; but only three have been created since 1863, and none since 1898.
+The Acts of Union 1800 changed this to peers of the United Kingdom, but provided that Irish peerages could still be created.
+However, the Irish peers were concerned that their honours would be diluted as cheap prizes, and insisted that an Irish peerage be created only when three Irish peerages had gone extinct (until there were only 100 Irish peers left).
+In the early nineteenth century, Irish creations were as frequent as this allowed, but only three were created from 1863 until 1898 and none thereafter.